 On the highway just before the turn-off to Ocam Ocam is a little shack that sells delicious baseball-sized, sesame covered fried dough balls for just 5 pesos.
 Thinking they were standard fare we could find anywhere on Busuanga, Kim and I only only got one each.
 Big mistake.
 We never found them elsewhere.

 So if you’re heading that way, read our 5 things to beware of before going to Ocam Ocam, then energize yourself with a dough ball or two before braving the treacherous 4 km road into the village.

 The Captains That Picked the Wrong Career

-Our captain Toto and his assistant blew us away with the presentation and cooking on our VIP private boat trip around Coron Island (one of both Kim and my top 5 experiences).
+Our captain Toto and his assistant blew us away with the presentation and cooking on our VIP private boat trip around Coron Island (see the cover image of this post).
+More info can be found by reading Kim and my top 5 experiences in Coron.

 Map of Where to Eat In Coron

 You can save this map and all the points of interest right to your phone by following our simple, but overlooked, instructions for using Google Maps offline.